Cancer Research UK logo.

 Research into acute myeloid leukaemia (AML)

-Go to Cancer Research UK's clinical trial database if you are looking for a trial for AML cancer in the UK.
-Talk to your specialist if there are any trials that you think you might be able to take part in.
+Go to Cancer Research UK's clinical trial database if you are looking for a trial for AML in the UK.
+You need to talk to your specialist if there are any trials that you think you might be able to take part in.

 Some of the trials on this page have now stopped recruiting people.
 It takes time before the results are available.
 This is because the trial team follow the patients for a period of time and collect and analyse the results.
 We have included this ongoing research to give examples of the type of research being carried out in AML.